Nha Trang on the south coast of Vietnam has been luring beach lovers from all over the world for years.

-Don’t miss Vinpearl Land with its Hollywood-esque sign stamped onto the hillside on Tre Island.
-Linked to the mainland by the world’s longest over-water cable car system, the theme park offers a fun day out for the kids, while golfers will delight at the stunning course with ocean views from every hole.
+If you have kids in tow, or you’re just a big kid at heart, head to VinWonders Nha Trang on Tre Island.
+Linked to the mainland by the world’s longest over-water cable car system, the theme park ensures a fun day out.
+There’s also a stunning golf course, which offers ocean views from every hole.

 Do you have any tips to add to our Nha Trang travel guide?
 We would love to hear from you.
-Please send us a message.
+Please leave a comment below.

 Additional images: Bigstock